Zeta Global Holdings (ZETA) Shares Crash After Accusations of Revenue Round-Tripping & Improper Use of Consent Farms – Hagens Berman

 SAN FRANCISCO, Nov.
-14, 2024 (GLOBE NEWSWIRE) -- Zeta Global Holdings Corp.
-(NYSE: ZETA) experienced a significant decline in its share price on November 13, 2024, following the publication of an explosive short report by short seller Culper Research, titled “Zeta Global Holdings Corp ZETA: Shams, Scams, and Spam.”
+21, 2024 (GLOBE NEWSWIRE) -- Zeta Global Holdings Corp.
+(NYSE: ZETA) experienced a significant decline in its share price on November 13, 2024, following the publication of an explosive short report by short seller Culper Research, titled “Zeta Global Holdings Corp (ZETA): Shams, Scams, and Spam.”

 Hagens Berman has begun an investigation into the matter and urges investors in Zeta who purchased shares and suffered substantial losses to submit your losses now.
 The firm also encourages persons with knowledge who may be able to assist the investigation to contact the firm’s attorneys.